Jeanette Nolan: Career

-Nolan began her prolific acting career at the Pasadena Playhouse in Pasadena, California, and, while a student at Los Angeles City College, made her radio debut in 1932 in Omar Khayyam, the first transcontinental broadcast from station KHJ.
+Nolan began her prolific acting career at the Pasadena Playhouse and, while a student at Los Angeles City College, made her radio debut in 1932 in Omar Khayyam, the first transcontinental broadcast from station KHJ.
 She continued acting into the 1990s.

 She appeared regularly in several radio series, including Young Doctor Malone, 1939–1940; Cavalcade of America, 1940–1941; Nicolette Moore in One Man's Family, 1947–1950; and The Great Gildersleeve, 1949–1952.
 She appeared episodically in many more.

 She made her film debut as Lady Macbeth in Orson Welles' 1948 film Macbeth, based on Shakespeare's play of the same name.
 Despite the fact that she and the film received withering reviews at the time, Nolan's film career flourished in largely supporting roles.
 Viewers of film noir may know her best as the corrupt wife of a dead (and equally corrupt) police officer in Fritz Lang's The Big Heat.

 Nolan made more than three hundred television appearances, including the religion anthology series Crossroads and as Dr. Marion in the 1956 episode "The Healer" in Brian Keith's CBS Cold War series, Crusader.
 She appeared on Rod Cameron's syndicated series State Trooper.

-In 1957 she played "Ma Grilk" in season 3 episode 5, "Potato Road", of the TV Western Gunsmoke.
+In 1957, she played "Ma Grilk" in season 3 episode 5, "Potato Road", of the TV Western Gunsmoke.
 Nolan was cast as Emmy Zecker in the 1959 episode "Johnny Yuma" of the ABC western series The Rebel, starring Nick Adams.
 She appeared in two episodes of David Janssen's crime drama Richard Diamond, Private Detective.
 She starred as Maggie Bowers in the Peter Gunn episode "Love Me to Death" in 1959.
 She played Sadie Grimes in Alfred Hitchcock Presents episode titled "The Right Kind of House," which first aired March 9, 1958, and Mrs. Edith in "Coming Home" June 13, 1961.

 From 1959 to 1960, she played Annette Deveraux, part-owner of the hotel in the CBS western series Hotel de Paree, with Earl Holliman.
 In 1960, she appeared in season 4, episode 7 of Richard Boone's Have Gun – Will Travel as a newly widowed sheriff.
 Also, in 1962, season 5, episode 24, as the lost mother of an Eastern schoolgirl.
 She appeared in two other episodes.
 She was cast in other western films, including The Wild Women of Chastity Gulch (1982).